kaazing/gateway/doc/security/p_aaa_config_authorization.md

 -   [Documentation](../index.md)
 -   Configure Authorization

-<a name="authorization"></a>Configure Authorization${enterprise.logo.jms}
+<a name="authorization"></a>Configure Authorization
 =========================================================================

 After the client is authenticated, then authorization works to verify and grant access to sensitive resources.
-Access to services provided by ${gateway.name.short} can be limited to only authorized users by setting authorization constraints.
-You configure the `authorization-constraint` element in ${the.gateway} configuration to specify the user roles that are authorized to perform management operations for Gateway services.
+Access to services provided by KAAZING Gateway can be limited to only authorized users by setting authorization constraints.
+You configure the `authorization-constraint` element in the Gateway configuration to specify the user roles that are authorized to perform management operations for Gateway services.
 The `authorization-constraint` element contains the `require-role` element.

 Before You Begin
 ----------------